Reputation structure in indirect reciprocity under noisy and private assessment: Model

 We are interested in what type of structure of reputation assessment between individuals emerges in the population, and why.
-To this end, we will analytically derive the distribution of ``goodness'' of individuals in the population.
-As noted in the introduction, the ``goodness'' of individual $i$, denoted by $p_{i}$, is defined as the proportion of individuals who give a good reputation to individual $i$ in the population.
-Thus, it is given as $p_i=N_i/N$, where $N_{i}$ is the number of individuals who give a good reputation to individual $i$, and $N$ is the total population size.
+To this end, we will analytically derive the equilibrium distribution of ``goodness'' of individuals in the population.